michael105/michael105.github.io/projects.md

 [./logik.pl.html](logik.pl.html)

-One of these riddles, I wrote the script for, is here: [Chaos Firma in Sibirien](https://philognosie.net/denken-lernen/witziger-logiktrainer-chaos-firma-in-sibirien)(German)
+One of those riddles, I wrote the script for, is here: [Chaos Firma in Sibirien](https://philognosie.net/denken-lernen/witziger-logiktrainer-chaos-firma-in-sibirien)(German)

-Now, using the script for the solution is an new problem.
+Now, using the script for the solution is a new problem.
 These formalizations sometimes are a bit quirky.

 However, I did had been satisifed, after I've had been able to solve several riddles with the script,